david-flanders-tuke/PhD/proposed-research-m1.md

  - [x] [Link to presentation slides outlining the below milestone 1 PhD research proposal](https://docs.google.com/presentation/d/e/2PACX-1vQaziQZt2WtoDWuDPNxD3pmtzHlrsYfD70Yl3GhdKKp6HWHX9wp-zzG6MBXmXgbzP0vaiNSGLir-TPf/pub)

 ## (I) Title
-@Cameron/Karl - please feel free to tickbox the title which you feel has validity or suggest another, below:
+Proposed high-level titles for final PhD thesis:
-  - [ ] Information marketplaces and the design of collaboration-based research products
+  - [ ] Institutional design of collaboration-based research policy for scholarly products
   - [ ] The games researchers play: scholarly marketplace value and the design of common pool research resources
-  - [ ] How do researchers decide the games they want to play? - collaboration as means to achieve efficiency for taxpayer funded research
+  - [ ] How do researchers decide the games (and rules) they want to play? - collaboration as means to achieve efficiency for taxpayer funded research policy

 ### Abstact(s)
-@Cameron/Karl - in an attempt to prototype what a 'final thesis abstract' _may_ look like please find the below suggestions, again, please tickbox/edit any which you feel have relevance:
+Proposed high-level abstracts for final PhD thesis:
  - [ ] Global academic publishing companies have succeeded in large part because of the marketplaces they provide researchers to distribute their research outputs.
 In order to identify the aspects of the marketplaces that need improvement (and to avoid undesirable modification), a model for a modern marketplace was needed to guide it's design, definition and deployment.
  - [ ] Common pool resource theory provides investigative behavioural economic field experimetns for determining how best to: share and collaborate as a group of researchers, how collaborative research is communicated, how individual research can evolve their researh outputs independently, and how all the above can be described using both formal (quantitative) and informal (qualitative) notations (metadata).
 My work is motivated by the desire to understand and evaluate the taxpayer-funded marketplace design of research-based products through experimental constraints, thereby obtaining the functional, performance and social properties desired of a common-pool marketplace.
 A proposed marketplace style is investigated in a series of field experiments designed by Ostrom et al.
  - [ ] This dissertation (via cumulation) defines a marketplace framework for understanding common-pool-resources via behavioural-economic styles and demonstrates how styles can be used to guide the marketplace design of network-based research product outputs.
 A survey of marketplace styles (game theory) demonstrates how games can be used to classify marketplace styles according to the behavioural properties induced by groups of researchers collaborating to distribute their research products.
 I then introduce a scholarly CPR marketplace 'style' (policies) and describe how behavioural policies can used to guide the design and development of scholarly products as knowledge commons products.